 There are two different types of trusts: living trusts and testamentary trusts.
 A living trust is put into place during your, the grantor’s, lifetime.
 It can be a revocable trust, in which assets continue to be controlled and you can revoke or make changes at any time.
-If you choose to establish an irrevocable trust then you cannot make these types of changes, but may have the benefit of reducing your taxes or protecting your assets from outside claims.
+If you choose to establish an irrevocable trust, then you cannot make these types of changes but may have the benefit of reducing your taxes or protecting your assets from outside claims.
 This is because property in a living trust does not have to go through the probate process.
-A testamentary trust is established within the terms of a will, and does not take effect until after the grantor’s death.
-That being said, many of the same benefits offered by a living trust may also be available through a testamentary trust.
+A testamentary trust is established within the terms of a will and does not take effect until after the grantor’s death.
+Many of the same benefits offered by a living trust may also be available through a testamentary trust.

-The compassionate estate planning attorneys at Smith & Horwitz understand the importance of protecting your interests and planning for the future, and we’re ready to offer you our guidance and expertise.
-Contact us today to learn more about how we can help.
+The compassionate estate planning attorneys at Smith & Horwitz understand the importance of protecting your interests and planning, and we’re ready to offer you our guidance and expertise.